Continuing Education Activity

 AML is a common hematological malignancy in adults.
 Despite many advances, the malignancy still carries a poor prognosis.
 Hence, it is best managed by an interprofessional team that includes a hematologist, oncologist. internist, pathologist, and an intensivist.
-The key is to prevent more harm to the patient and hence a universal treatment plan must be developed and carried out.
+The key is to prevent more harm to the patient, and hence a universal treatment plan must be developed and carried out.

-The pharmacist should educate the patient on the chemotherapeutic drugs, their benefits, and adverse effects.
+The pharmacist should educate the patient on the chemotherapeutic drugs, their benefits, and their adverse effects.
 The oncology nurse is vital for treatment administration and monitoring for potential complications.

-The nurse should educate the patient on infection prevention by washing hands, rinsing all fruits and vegetables, avoiding crowds and seeking help at the first sign of fever.
+The nurse should educate the patient on infection prevention by washing hands, rinsing all fruits and vegetables, avoiding crowds, and seeking help at the first sign of fever.

 The only person who should make changes in medications is the oncologist.
-A conference should be held on a weekly basis and all concerns attended to at that time.
+A conference should be held on a weekly basis, and all concerns attended to at that time.
 Patients should be provided with a realistic message about survival.

 An interprofessional approach to evaluation and management will lead to the best outcomes.
 [Level 5] Overall, life expectancy has increased slightly, but most patients have a markedly shortened lifespan.